AgenticAITest/WMS_Arief_Base_Code/replit.md

 - Audit Logging: Comprehensive audit trail system tracking all user actions, state changes, and data modifications.
 Includes internal logging service for easy integration and read-only REST APIs for querying audit history.

 ### System Design Choices

+**⚠️ DATABASE SCHEMA POLICY: REPLIT AGENT IS NOT AUTHORIZED TO CHANGE DATABASE SCHEMA.
+ASK THE USER FIRST.**

 - **UI/UX**: Utilizes shadcn/ui and Radix UI for a consistent and accessible component library.
 Warehouse hierarchy uses an accordion-based visualization.
 Critical fixes for Radix UI Dialogs prevent common bugs:
     1.  **Pointer-Events Cleanup**: Ensures `document.body` and `document.documentElement` pointer events are correctly reset to prevent pages from becoming unclickable after dialog closure.
     2.  **Boolean Field Validation Fix**: Requires `Boolean()` coercion for switch components when loading entity data into forms to prevent silent Zod validation failures due to varied database boolean representations.
 - **Backend**: Employs a modular structure for features, with dedicated modules for system, master-data, warehouse-setup, and document-numbering.
 API endpoints follow clear naming conventions and support multi-tenant isolation.
 Database transactions are used for atomic operations.
 - **Document Numbering**: Uses a period-based numbering scheme (e.g., PO-2510-WH1-LOCAL-0001) with mandatory period components and optional user-defined prefixes.
 Each unique combination maintains its own auto-incrementing sequence.
 - **Database Schema**: Designed with clear separation between system, master data, and warehouse-specific tables.
 Key relationships ensure data integrity and support multi-tenancy.
-Geolocation support is included.
+Geolocation support is included. **⚠️ CRITICAL: REPLIT AGENT IS NOT AUTHORIZED TO CHANGE DATABASE SCHEMA WITHOUT EXPLICIT USER PERMISSION.**
 - **Authentication**: JWT-based authentication for secure access, with separate tokens for access, refresh, and password reset.
 - **Workflow Module**: Database-driven workflow configuration using `workflows` and `workflow_steps` tables. `isActive` field allows per-tenant customization.
 When loading workflow step states, all `setState` calls must be batched into a single update to prevent React state race conditions.
 - **Document Storage Strategy**: Generated documents (PO, SO, Packing Slips, etc.) are stored as HTML files (not database blobs) in `public/documents/tenants/{tenantId}/{docType}/{year}/` with metadata in a `JSONB` column in the `generated_documents` table.
 This supports easy reprinting, CDN readiness, and versioning. `warehouse_id` is included in `purchase_orders` and displayed in PO documents.